Author

 Robert Breck

-Robert Breck (1713–1784) was a New England Congregationalist minister whose theological writings engaged with Enlightenment political philosophy and the relationship between religious virtue and civic welfare.
-His treatise *The Only Method to Promote the Happiness of a People and Their Posterity* exemplifies eighteenth-century Protestant attempts to reconcile Reformed theology with emerging concepts of public happiness and social utility.
-Breck's work contributed to the intellectual currents that shaped American Revolutionary-era thought on the moral foundations of civil society.
+Robert Breck (1713–1784) was a New England Congregationalist minister whose theological writings engaged with Enlightenment thought and colonial political philosophy during the mid-eighteenth century.
+His work *The Only Method to Promote the Happiness of a People and Their Posterity* exemplifies the intersection of religious doctrine and civic virtue that characterized ministerial discourse in the American colonies on the eve of independence.
+Breck's intellectual contributions reflected the broader movement among New England clergy to reconcile Reformed theology with emerging ideas about natural rights and social welfare.

 Works in the Library